thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 └─────────────┘     ┗━━━━━━━━━━━━━┛
 ```

-Then the HTML is changed to this.
+Then the DOM hierarchy is changed to this.

 ```html
 <div>